b0o5t3d/Writeups/README.md

 Take a look at my mini blog, hosted on [HackMD](https://hackmd.io/@b0o5t3d)!
 This is where I mainly publish my writeups and codes!

-I am also a avid subscriber on [TryHackMe](https://tryhackme.com/p/b0o5t3d)!
+I am also an avid subscriber on [TryHackMe](https://tryhackme.com/p/b0o5t3d)!
 This is where I practice my skills!

 I have recently started [HackTheBox](https://app.hackthebox.eu/users/521845)!
 It has been quite challenging, though fun!